How can we help you? Contact our medical device attorneys by completing the form below today or call 1.800.768.4026.

 Breast Implant-Associated ALCL Background

 - In July 2019, at the FDA’s request, manufacturer Allergan issued a worldwide voluntary recall of its Biocell textured breast implants and tissue expanders due to alleged links to the rare cancer BIA-ALCL.
+Visit www.biocellinformation.com for more information on the recall.

 The FDA has received at least 359 reports of such cancer development, including nine deaths.
 Of the reported incidents, the vast majority involved textured implants.